apostrophecms/content-upgrader/README.md

 }
 ```

-> `old-name` must match the `name` option from the old A2 module, *not* the module name from A2. `new-name` must match the module name in your new A3 project, which will also be used for the `type` property.
+🎩 **`old-name` must match the `name` option from the old A2 module,** not the module name from A2. `new-name` must match the module name in your new A3 project, which will also be used for the `type` property.

 #### Providing a transformation function